Micro Molding FAQ's

 We have molded less than .001″ (25 microns) wall thicknesses.

-An impressive accomplishment is 208:1 in PEEK with a .006″ (152 microns) wall thickness.
+While our longest has been 400:1, we have also achieved an impressive accomplishment of 208:1 in PEEK with a .006″ (152 microns) wall thickness.
 Each situation is unique based on wall thickness and distance of flow, resin, gating, venting and geometry.
 Isometric continually pushes beyond what has been done before and far surpasses published aspect ratios.

 3 microns in standing steel.